jaredmbourgeois/CharacterVariants/README.md

 - build multiple variants of an app from a common code base
 - everything completely in code except for LaunchScreen
 	* not built using interface builder (no storyboards, xibs, IBOutlets, etc)
-- UISplitViewController for a master-detail application
-	* classes SplitViewController, ListViewController, DetailViewController
-- CoreData used to cache characters and images once downloaded
-- AutoLayout used throughout
-	* adapts to device size and orientation changes
-- CALayers, custom CoreGraphics drawing
 - asynchronous, multi-threaded design
 	* uses multiple OperationQueues to download data and manipulate the database in the background
 	* background operations exploit concurrency to keep UI responsive to handle user input
 - reactive architecture using View Models that notify the observers of changes
+- CoreData used to locally cache characters and images once downloaded
+- AutoLayout used throughout
+	* adapts to device size and orientation changes
+- UISplitViewController for a master-detail application
+	* classes SplitViewController, ListViewController, DetailViewController
+- CALayers, custom CoreGraphics drawing

 ## App Requirements
 Write a sample app that fetches and displays data from a RESTful Web API.

 The app should be comprised of two parts, a **list** and a **detail**
-- **phones** > the list and detail should be separate screens
+- **phones** > the list and detail should be *separate* screens
-- **tablets** > list and detail should appear on the same screen
+- **tablets** > list and detail should appear on the *same* screen

 ### List View
 - data should be displayed as a text only, vertically scrollable list of character names